How I took the Tequila City Tour

 Interestingly the legend sounds a lot like our Indian mythologies, isn’t it?
 Quetzalcoatl fell in love with her and instead of killing the evil goddess; he brought Mayahuel down to earth to live with him.

 Of course, the evil Goddess was enraged and started to look for them.
 It forced them to run from one place to another and tired of doing that they decided that because there was nowhere else to hide they would become trees.
-During the run, they found two trees which were side by side; when there was wind their leaves would stroke one another.
+During the run, they found two trees that were side by side; when there was wind their leaves would stroke one another.

 Legend of Tequila Continues